seandrickson/YOURLS-QRCode-Plugin/README.md

 Installation
 ------------

-Move the "qrcode" folder into the "users/plugins" folder.
+Move the `qrcode` folder into the `/users/plugins` folder.
 Then, activate the plugin in the admin interface.
 That's all there is to it.

 Requirements
 ------------